apache/jena-site/content/documentation/tdb2/tdb2_fuseki.md

 [Fuseki2 basic server](../fuseki2/fuseki-embedded.html#fuseki-basic).

-In each case, the database needs to be defined in a configuration file, either a completw server configuration (see below) or as an entry in the `FUSEKI_BASE/configuration/` area of the full server.
+In each case, the database needs to be defined in a configuration file, either a complete server configuration (see below) or as an entry in the `FUSEKI_BASE/configuration/` area of the full server.

 Example complete server configuration file for full or basic servers: